nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 The business logic of the program should be concentrated around several commands, which you have to implement in the correct class.

 The interface is IController.
 You must create a Controller class, which implements the interface and implements all of its methods.
 The constructor of the Controller does not take any arguments.
 The given methods should have the logic described for each in the Commands section.
 When you create the Controller class, go into the Engine class constructor and uncomment the "this.controller = new Controller();" line.

+## Data

+You will need some private fields in your controller class:

+	supplements - SupplementRepository
+	robots - RobotRepository

+## Commands

+There are several commands, which control the business logic of the application.
+They are stated below.